anth12/inner-fire/_pages/transformational-yin-yoga-training.md

 1. Sunday 2nd March
 2. S﻿unday 30th March
-3. S﻿aturday 26th April
+3. S﻿aturday 31st May
-4. S﻿aturday 30th May
+4. S﻿unday 6h July
-5. S﻿unday 29th June
+5. S﻿unday 27th July
-6. S﻿unday 27th July
+6. S﻿aturday 6th September
-7. S﻿aturday 6th September
+7. S﻿aturday 4th October
-8. S﻿aturday 4th October
+8. S﻿unday 26th October

 E﻿ach day will run 9:30am - 4pm and there will be pre-course experiential suggestions and ongoing research study of self and scriptures (not essential unless you are wanting a certificate to teach).